 It’s all about the ‘pumped’ feeling in your muscles and enjoying the euphoric feeling that the release of endorphins brings.
 Fun and positive, not punishment.

 Simple things work the best.
 You don’t need an app to track every moment of a workout.
 All you need is a solid, proven method that will feel intuitively right for you and produce satisfying results.
 Ultimately, the purpose of this Blog is to share that method.
 I’m working on creating the visual support necessary to do that.
 Stay with me.
 It will be worth it!

-Meanwhile, check out this great article from (click on the bold letters) The Telegraph in London.
+Meanwhile, check out this great article from The Telegraph in London.
 Why lifting is the new running for the over-40s.
-“Lifting workouts such as circuit training may burn about 200 calories while you’re doing them but unlike cardiovascular exercise such as running, they burn some 25 per cent more additional calories in the first hour following your workout”
+“Lifting workouts such as circuit training may burn about 200 calories while you’re doing them but unlike cardiovascular exercise such as running, they burn some 25 per cent more additional calories in the first hour following your workout.”

 Thanks for stopping by!

 Grab my 5 Keys to Feeling Stronger – Right Away!
 It’s free and does not lead to a sales pitch.
 Includes a video explaining the 5 Keys plus downloadable guides.